Speed, Support and Cost – What’s the Best Way to Transfer Money?

-If you are sending money across international borders, you should never underestimate, the importance of having someone readily available to talk to or email should you have any concerns.
+If you are looking for the best way to send money internationally, you should never underestimate the importance of having someone readily available to talk to or email should you have any concerns.

-Below are just some examples of the sort of customer feedback we get on a weekly business.
+Below are just some examples of the sort of customer feedback we get regularly.

 Let’s take a look at a real life example of a money exchange gone wrong.

 The UK newspaper, The Guardian, recently covered a situation faced by one of their own journalists.

 It was something that could happen to any of us – she left her laptop computer at the airport.
 When the journalist returned home to the UK, she arranged for a courier company back in Australia to collect the laptop from the airport (Sydney) and send it to the UK.